 The more I got to learn, the more I began to understand the inter-relatedness of things, and the enormity of the problem:- the orangutan, rainforests, indigenous people, palm oil, third world development, money, greenhouse gas emissions, climate change and global warming!
 It is easy to be completely overwhelmed and to say that I, as one person, cannot possibly make a difference.
 But I also learned that there are already many people and organisations out there who do care and have been working hard to make a difference.

-Orangutan Aid is registered in Hong Kong as a society, and is run on a completely voluntary and not-for-profit basis.
-All funds raised will be used to assist projects working with orangutan rehabilitation, and their rainforest habitat protection.
+Orangutan Aid, registered in Hong Kong for charity status and was run as a society.
+All funds raised were used to assist projects working with orangutan rehabilitation, and their rainforest habitat protection.

 In 2019, personal circumstances have meant that I will be leaving Hong Kong to relocate in New Zealand, and as such the fund-raising aspect of the work Orangutan Aid does, has been suspended for the moment.
 I will continue with advocacy for orangutans from New Zealand.
 In the meantime any financial support may be made to any of the following organisations which are doing excellent work for orangutan conservation.